16 Famous Landmarks in Alaska You Must See

 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

-Using the map of Alaska, you can explore all the landmarks.
+Using the map of Alaska landmarks, you can explore all of the points of interest.

 Kayak Island is one of the famous historical landmarks in Alaska.
 It is located in the Gulf of Alaska.
 The history of the name reaches back almost 200 years when a lieutenant of the Russian Army thought the island's outline resembled a canoe.